13 reasons why season release date |: Netflix cast, spoiler, storyline - Mash Viral

 When is 13 reasons why season 4 is filming?

 Filming for the second and third season lasted about six months.
-Provided that the fourth season has 13 episodes again.
+Assuming the fourth season has 13 episodes again.
 Filming is expected to begin in early 2020.

 Has 13 reasons canceled?